revaturelabs/interviewquestions/Java.md

 ---

-40. What is a Queue in java?
+27. What is a Queue in java?

 <details><summary><b> Show Answer</b></summary>

 <blockquote>

-A Queue is a collection interface which is used to store the elements in a particular order.
-The queue follows first in first out principle. which means that the first element added to the queue is the first element to be get removed from the queue.
-In queue the elements are added from the tails and removed from the head.
+A `Queue` is a collection interface that is used to store the elements in a particular order.
+The queue follows the first in first out principle. which means that the first element added to the queue is the first element to be get removed from the queue.
+In `Queue`, the elements are added from the tails and removed from the head.

 To perform operations on queue we can use methods like `offer()`, `poll()`, `peek()`, and `size()`.
-The queue can be implemented using `LinkedList`,  `ArrayDeque` and `PriorityQueue`.
+The queue can be implemented using `LinkedList`,  `ArrayDeque`, and `PriorityQueue`.

 </blockquote>